16. The Sparrowhawk Subset

 Strictly speaking, many of the instructions in the Hawk instruction set are unnecessary.
 Omitting some of these instructions can greatly simplify the hardware.

 The Sparrowhawk subset of the Hawk instruction set omits all 32-bit instruciton formats.
-Specifically, there are no long immediate instructions no long memory reference instructions and no coprocessor instructions.
+Specifically, there are no long memory reference instructions (see Chapter 3), no long immediate instructions (see Chapter 4), and no coprocessor instructions (see Section 11.4).

-Use of the opcodes assigned to these instructions on a Sparrowhawk processor results in an instruction trap.
+Use of the opcodes assigned to these instructions on a Sparrowhawk processor results in an instruction trap (see Section 13.1.
 Operating systems on the Sparrowhawk may virtualize the missing instructions using an appropriate trap service routine, allowing Sparrowhawk processors to run aribtrary code written for the Hawk.

 16.2.
 Code Conversion